albertosantini/node-rio/CONTRIBUTING.md

 - Make the test pass with and without `CI` variable exported (see enableRecordeMode).

-- Push to your fork and submit a pull request.
+- Push to your fork and submit a pull request (squashing the commits into one).

 At this point you are waiting on us.
 We like to at least comment on, if not